Award Ceremony: Polish students find their way to Europe

 A personal story based on outside research, including interviews and visits through careful planning and thinking; a great impact using limited technical tools to make a dynamic and lively presentation with a strong message that EU money bring overall improvement of live, not just infrastructure.

-"This was truly an amazing experience, said Janusz Lewandowski, Commissioner for Financial Programming and Budget.
+"This was truly an amazing experience, said Janusz Lewandowski, Commissioner for Budget.
 "We got so many participants, and all entries were of such high standards!
 In this period of doubt and concerns across Europe, to see so many young people coming up with so many fresh ideas presented in such a simple way is heart-warming to say the least.
 I want to congratulate them all."